rmsk2/6502profiler/README.md

     	Test case file
 ```

 The name of the test case file is interpreted relative to the directory specified by the `AcmeTestDir` configuration entry.
-In
+The `.json`
-order to run all test cases in that directory see the `verifyall` command as described below.
+suffix of the filename can be omitted.
+In order to run all test cases in that directory see the `verifyall` command as described below.

 The general idea is to have a source file which contains the subroutine to test in one directory (the source directory as given in
 `AcmeSrcDir`) and an additional separate test driver program in a test directory (named by `AcmeTestDir`) which calls the routines